 Heart Rate Monitor’s Changing Colors Teach Cognitively Impaired Students When Exercise is Necessary

 A Michigan Adaptive PE administrator’s use of heart rate monitors enables students to manage their health and wellness even if they don’t understand how heart rate impacts their physical fitness.

 “I’m interested in teaching our students who are cognitively impaired how to self-regulate,” said Ann Arbor Schools Adaptive PE Teacher Consultant Deak Swearingen.

-Using IHT ZONE heart rate monitors designed in partnership with adidas, Ann Arbor’s Adaptive PE population, including those with severe cognitive impairments and health difficulties, took important steps including:
+Using IHT ZONE heart rate monitors, Ann Arbor’s Adaptive PE population, including those with severe cognitive impairments and health difficulties, took important steps including:

 - Predicting and avoiding an episode based on heart rate change; and

 In Ann Arbor’s first year using the heart rate monitors, Swearingen saw several examples of Adaptive PE students taking charge of their own health by reacting to their wrist-based heart rate monitors.
 While most don’t understand their actual heart rate, they notice when the monitors change color as the student’s heart rate changes.

 Connecting Adaptive PE Students to Heart Rate Health Management